-The Offering

-Issuer Symbotic Inc. (f/k/a SVF Investment Corp.
-3)

-Offering and Resale of Class A Common Stock

-Shares of Class A Common Stock offered by the

-Selling Securityholders

-Up to an aggregate of 554,976,655 shares of Class A Common Stock, par value \$0.0001 per share, purchased at a price, or acquired based on a value, of \$10.00 per share, which consists of (i) 49,740,000 shares of Class A Common Stock outstanding on the date of this prospectus and (ii) 505,236,655 shares of Class A Common Stock issuable in exchange for units of New Symbotic Holdings pursuant to the terms of the New Symbotic Holdings LLC Agreement (including unvested warrant units).

-Shares of Class A Common Stock outstanding 58,556,850 shares (as of December 9, 2022)

-Use of proceeds We will not receive any proceeds.
+The Offering Issuer Symbotic Inc. (f/k/a SVF Investment Corp.
+3 ) Offering and Resale of Class A Common Stock Shares of Class A Common Stock offered by the Selling Securityholders Up to an aggregate of 554,976,655 shares of Class A Common Stock, par value \$0.0001 per share, purchased at a price, or acquired based on a value, of \$10.00 per share, which consists of (i) 49,740,000 shares of Class A Common Stock outstanding on the date of this prospectus and (ii) 505,236,655 shares of Class A Common Stock issuable in exchange fo units of New Symbotic Holdings pursuant to the terms of the New Symbotic Holdings LL Agreement (including unvested warrant units).
+Shares of Class A Common Stock outstanding 58,556,850 shares (as of December 9, 2022) Use of proceeds We will not receive any proceeds.
 Lock-up Restrictions Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
-See "Plan of Distribution - Lock-Up

-Agreements" for further discussion.

-Nasdaq Global Select Market Ticker Symbol "SYM"

-Summary Risk Factors

-You should consider all the information contained in this prospectus in deciding to invest in our securities offered under this prospectus.
-In particular, you should consider the risk factors described under "Risk Factors."
-Such risks include, but are not limited to:

-· Risks related to Symbotic's business, operations and industry, including that:

-- Symbotic is an early-stage company with a limited operating history.
-Symbotic has not been profitable historically and may not achieve or maintain profitability in the near term or at all, and it is difficult to evaluate Symbotic's future prospects and the risks and challenges it may encounter. - Symbotic depends heavily on principal customers, and therefore, its success is heavily dependent on its principal customers' ability to grow their businesses and their adoption of Symbotic's warehouse automation systems. - Symbotic's operating results and financial condition may fluctuate from period to period, which could make its future operating results difficult to predict or cause its operating results to fall below analysts' and investors' expectations. - C&S Wholesale Grocers, an important customer of Symbotic, is an affiliate of Symbotic.
+See " Plan of Distribution - Lock-Up Agreements " for further discussion.
+Nasdaq Global Select Market Ticker Symbol "SYM" Summary Risk Factors ined in this prospectus in deciding to invest in our securities offered under this prospectus.
+In ribed under " Risk Factors ."
+Such risks include, but are not limited to: Risks related to Symbotic's business, or operations and industry, including that: any with a limited operating history.
+Symbotic has not been profitable historically and may not in the near term or at all, and it is difficult to evaluate Symbotic's future prospects and the risk incipal customers, and therefore, its success is heavily dependent on its principal customers' and their adoption of Symbotic's warehouse automation systems. financial condition may fluctuate from period to period, which could make its future operating se its operating results to fall below analysts' and investors' expectations. • C&S Wholesale Crocors an imp ortant customer of Symbotic, is an affiliate of Symbotic, Despite Symbotic's affiliation with

+• C&S Wholesale Grocers, an important customer of Symbotic, is an affiliate of Symbotic.
 Despite Symbotic's affiliation with C&S Wholesale Grocers, there is no guarantee that it will continue to be a customer beyond the term of its current contracts with Symbotic.